mattallion/Steve-Square/README.md

 # Steve-Square
 Video game made using Unity and C#.

-Unfortunately, the game is only compatible for Windows.
+Unfortunately, the game only works on Windows.

 Steps to Play:
   1. Download the Build zip file.